-Data Filtering, Data Monitoring, Data Trigger, Data Packets, File Transmission Queue
+Data Data Packets, Trigger, Data Filtering, Data Monitoring, File Transmission Queue

-As it's common practise in SuperCom software, the following samples can be used without changes over the supported communication links (e.g. serial, TCP/IP or ISDN).
+This concept will now be demonstrated in the following using some samples.
+And, as it is common practise in SuperCom software, the following samples can be used without changes over the supported communication links (e.g. Serial, TCP/IP or ISDN).

 |